C2SM/git-course/advanced/Exercise_4.md

 Let's add a couple of commits to this branch.

 Add a keynote speech to the schedule for day 1.
 You can use a file editor to open the file, or use a command line tool to change the file.
+The following gives examples using the `sed` command line tool, which were tested on Linux but may not work on other platforms.

 ```plaintext
 sed -i '/^Daily/a 08:00-09:00: Keynote speech' schedule_day1